|Dates / Deadlines:|

 During the first week, students live in a hotel near ALIF.
 Then, students live with carefully chosen Moroccan families that provide living accommodations and three meals daily.
 Students may choose between the medina (a more traditional Arab home) and the Ville Nouvelle (a more European-style home).
 Usually two students are placed with each family.

-Students arrange their own transportation to Casablanca; those who do not have extensive experience traveling internationally are encouraged to book the same flights as the resident director.
+Students arrange their own transportation to Casablanca; those who do not have extensive experience traveling internationally are encouraged to book the same flights.
 A bus will transport students from Casablanca to Fez.

-The course fee for Summer 2013 is estimated at $4,650 for all students attending an Iowa Regents university.
-Additional study abroad fees, which vary by university, will also be assessed.
+The course fee for Summer 2014 is estimated at $4,650 for all students.
+Additional study abroad fees will also be assessed.
 The program fee includes instruction, lodging, insurance, three meals daily, and the required excursions.
 The fee does not include incidentals or transportation to and from Morocco.
-The estimated cost of a round-trip flight from Cedar Rapids to Casablanca is $1,800.
+The estimated cost of a round-trip flight from Cedar Rapids to Casablanca is $2,000.

 Financial Aid & Scholarships